These interns took selfies with all 100 senators. Here's what they discovered

 YANG: Personal favorite was Senator Ossoff.

-Yang did not detail exactly why Georgia Senator Jon Ossoff was her favorite; however, she is not alone in her affinity for him.
+Yang did not detail exactly why Georgia Sen. Jon Ossoff was her favorite; however, she is not alone in her affinity for him.

 Senator Ossoff boasts a healthy following of smitten internet fans — a community that even crosses borders and includes an Instagram fan account.